 If you’re willing to do a super-long commute to save cash, apparently Czech Republic capital Prague could be the best bet.
 The cost of a two bed apartment near the city centre is less than the price of a zone one-to-seven London travelcard, and cheap flights mean a lower cost of living overall even if you’re travelling regularly to London.

-If these suggestions are a little too extreme for your taste why not try our tips to help you save more in 2018 and check out the range of money saving apps that can help you budget and set money aside for the future?
+If these suggestions are a little too extreme for your taste why not try our family tips to help you save more and check out the range of money saving apps that can help you budget and set money aside for the future?